MonoVision Laser Vision Correction

 Presbyopia is the name of the condition which affects all people over the age of 40-45.
 Once we develop Presbyopia, our natural lens inside our eyes weakens, and we are no longer able to focus and refocus from distance to near.
 In patients that have had LASIK Laser Vision Correction, or in people who just see well at distance naturally, the development of Presbyopia results in the inability to see objects up close (reading) without the aid of magnifying reading glasses.
 As we age, the Presbyopia always worsens, resulting in the need for stronger reading glasses, and most often, the need for computer (intermediate range) glasses also.

 Patients that are over the age of 40, and who are having their distance vision corrected fully in both eyes, will at some point need to buy drugstore reading glasses (readers).
 This is due to the Presbyopia.
 In an attempt to limit the need for readers, and to keep some near vision while correcting the distance vision, some patients may elect to do a MONOVISION adjustment to their Laser Vision Correction.
-We treat the Dominant Eye with a full correction, targeting 20/20, so that the patient can see distance well - and then we slightly under-correct the Non Dominant eye so that it can still read menus and cell phones, etc. With BOTH EYES OPEN, the patient can see both distance and near objects.
+We treat the Dominant Eye with a full correction, targeting 20/20, so that the patient can see distance well – and then we slightly under-correct the Non Dominant eye so that it can still read menus and cell phones, etc. With BOTH EYES OPEN, the patient can see both distance and near objects.
 This is ONLY possible if there is a MONOVISION adjustment made in the procedure, otherwise the patient sees distance only.
-We offer monovision laser vision correction in the Virginia, Maryland and Washington, DC area from our centers in McLean, Rockville and Charlottesville.
+We offer monovision laser vision correction in the Virginia, Maryland and Washington, DC area from our centers in McLean, Chevy Chase and Chantilly.

 Most commonly, this MONOVISION adjustment is very well tolerated by the patient.
 Usually when we first explain it, most people think it sounds like they will have headaches and dizziness, but this is not a usual experience.
 We can trial MONOVISION with contact lenses before the surgery, so as to simulate the outcome.
 This way, the patient has the ability to wear the contacts for a few days, sleeping in them also, and then report back to us if they like the MONOVISION adjustment or not.